 Description: How often the plugin checks the Okta server to see if the push notification was successful.
-Note that SPS rejects the connection of the user if it does not receive an approval for the push notification within the period set in <a href="https://htt ignore_conn_err
+Note that SPS rejects the connection of the user if it does not receive an approval for the push notification within the period set in http socket timeout.

+ignore_conn_err